itaybarouch9631-rgb/Ransomware-Project/README.md

 Run the client again.
 It will detect the "Paid" status, receive the key, and decrypt everything.

 IMPORTANT!
 This project is for educational and research purposes only.
-It was created to help cybersecurity students understand the mechanics of ransomware and how to defend against it.
-Do not use this code for any malicious activities.
+It was created to help me and other cybersecurity students understand the mechanics of ransomware and how to defend against it.